Workforce equalities annual report 2022/2023

 • 41 primary care networks with 190 GP practices covering 30,000 to 50,000 people

-• 1 upper tier and 1 unitary authority
+• One upper tier and one unitary authority.

 Collectively, these organisations are known as the Integrated Care System.